 Wednesday March 20th The birds outside our window are getting busy this Spring.
 We saw a greenfinch and a great tit at our bird-feeder.

-The magpie seems to be starting to build a nest.
+The magpie seems to be starting to build a nest but the crows are interested in it also.

 March 15th - St Patrick Word Web